Faithful Semitoric Systems

 Cartographic homeomorphisms restrict appropriately when taking saturated subsystems.

-\begin{corollary} Suppose that $\is$ is a faithful integrable system with compact fibers with cartographic pair $(f,S)$.
+\begin{Lemma} Suppose that $\is$ is a faithful integrable system with compact fibers with cartographic pair~$(f,S)$.
 Let $U \subset B = \Phi(M)$ be an open subset.
-Then $\left(f|_{U},S \cap U\right)$ is a cartographic pair for the subsystem relative to $U$. \end{corollary}
+Then $(f|_{U},S \cap U)$ is a~cartographic pair for the subsystem relative to~$U$. \end{Lemma}

-Combining Corollaries \ref{lemma:carto_toric} and \ref{cor:carto_subsys}, we obtain the following simple description of cartographic homeomorphisms when restricted to open subsets of the moment map image whose corresponding subsystems are Delzant.
+Combining Lemmas~\ref{lemma:carto_toric} and~\ref{cor:carto_subsys}, we obtain the following simple description of cartographic homeomorphisms when restricted to open subsets of the moment map image whose corresponding subsystems are visible toric.